-If you’re developing a new web-facing application, creating a new website, or simply looking to transform the architecture of your internet presence, you may have heard of Content Delivery Networks – usually referred to as “CDNs” for short.
+Have you been looking into Content Delivery Networks or CDN lately?
+Then I won’t be surprised if you’re developing a new web application, creating a new website, or simply looking to transform the architecture of your internet presence.

 Not sure what a CDN is, how it works, or what are its benefits for your business?
 You’ve come to the right place.
 Here’s what you need to know.

 As the name implies, a content delivery network is primarily responsible for delivering content such as web pages, images, videos, and data to users globally, by using a network of servers distributed throughout a number of different geographic locations.